Metrics apps

 Overview

 Metrics Applications in TelemetryTV are designed to dynamically visualize various data points, enabling you to monitor and display key performance indicators (KPIs) efficiently.
-This application supports the integration of multiple metrics, offering flexibility in data representation through customizable widgets.
+This advanced application supports the integration of multiple metrics, offering flexibility in data representation through customizable widgets.

 Key Features